 One thing that I love about Peloton is that they don’t just include cycling workouts in their app.
 They encourage you to expand your workouts, including a variety of movement patterns and modalities to get a well-rounded workout experience and a healthy body.
 Peloton’s lineup of workouts includes running, strength training, yoga, Pilates, barre, and cardio.

 Fun challenges to keep you motivated and engaged

 Let’s be honest, cycling, or any workout for that matter, can get stale rather quickly.
 Peloton keeps things fun, fresh, and engaging by frequently featuring challenges and special programs.
 Participating in these allows you to commit to a goal, have fun, and be rewarded with badges at the end.

 Ergatta: Gamified content for a transformative experience

 What happens when gaming meets rowing?
 You get an experience unlike any other.
 I’ll admit, I never considered rowing to be a fun workout.
 However, when I got the Ergatta, my mind was completely changed.
-Ergatta takes a completely different approach to rowing and to connected fitness than any other smart fitness machine on the market - and it’s a very refreshing, welcomed change!
+Ergatta, much like Aviron, takes a completely different approach to rowing and to connected fitness than any other smart fitness machine on the market - and it’s a very refreshing, welcomed change!

 For those who feel uninspired by studio-style, instructor-led workouts, you’re going to love Ergatta’s gaming-inspired workouts.
 Instead of having an instructor lead you through your workouts, you’re experiencing the thrill and competition that you get from playing a sport or game.
 For anyone who’s ever played competitive sports, you’ll immediately recognize that competitive drive to compete to be your best self, but also to compete with others and, most importantly, WIN!